rebootl/reflectapp/client/notes.md

 ### Done

+* detection trigger not 100% reliable, i think if the detection takes longer than the input it will not re-trigger after input is finished, tho it's probably not too terrible cause links will be pasted most of the time... => WONTFIX, for now
+* cleanup/remove old request functions => DONE
 * image dir must be docker volume => DONE
 * storing entry when unchanged results in empty text => DONE
 * tag after creation not active, can lead to accidental deletion